riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 We've then added describe sections for testing the `show all` functionality vs the `incomplete only` functionality.
 In the case of the incomplete tasks we add additional `before` and `after` blocks to trigger the "hide complete" checkbox.

-Our test for incomplete tasks is the same as that for complete tasks, just with less tasks due to the `expect` section as the complete tasks won't be showing.
+Our test for incomplete tasks is the same as that for complete tasks, just with less tasks in the `expect` section as the complete task should not show up.

 As usual Velocity let's us know we have a failing test.